 A Short History of Mother’s Day

 Mother’s Day: Celebrations of mothers and mothering may go back thousands of years to pre-Roman times but the modern celebration has two main influences.

-“Mothering Sunday” was a major event in the annual calendar.
-On this day people returned to worship at their “Mother” or home church – it was also the one day of the year when servants were give a day off to attend at their home church.
+The giving of gifts for Mother’s Day, particularly flowers, seems to have developed from the old medieval holiday of “Mothering Sunday”.
+Mothering Sunday was a major event in the annual calendar.
+On this day people returned to worship at their “Mother” or home church – it was also the one day of the year when servants were given a day off to attend at their home church.
 Many servants were reunited with their families who they had not seen since the previous year and therefore the date became a significant date of celebration.
-The returning servants often gathered spring flowers as part of this celebration and as a gift for their Mother’s.
+The returning servants often gathered spring flowers as part of this celebration and as a gift for their mothers’.

+In many other countries the date is fixed as the second Sunday in May (USA, Canada, Australia, India, Brazil, Denmark, Finland, Italy, Japan, New Zealand, Singapore, South Africa, Turkey, Germany and Greece.
 Other countries use the first Sunday in May including Austria, Netherlands, Spain, Hong Kong, Taiwan and Portugal while some other countries have their own unique variations that derive from local traditions and festivals.